crystal-lang/crystal-book/guides/ci/travis.md

 ### Using a specific Crystal release

 So, let's suppose we want to use version [0.31.1](https://github.com/crystal-lang/crystal/releases/tag/0.31.1) of the Crystal compiler.
-We will be tempting to add `- 0.31.1`.
-But, as we may read at the [Crystal configuration options](https://docs.travis-ci.com/user/languages/crystal/#configuration-options), we can only use the values `latest` and `nightly`.

-So, how do we test against a specific version?

 For this we are going to use [Docker](https://www.docker.com/).
-First we need to add Docker as a service in `.travis.yml`, and then use `docker` from the CLI to run the specs with a specific Crystal version, like this:
+First we need to add Docker as a service in `.travis.yml`, and then we can use `docker` commands in our build steps, like this:

 ```yml
 # .travis.yml